Is it possible to backdate entries in Moodnotes and MoodKit?

 - Both apps allow users to enter and track mood an unlimited number of times per day, and have journaling, mood charting, and thought checking features.

-- MoodKit is more customizable and includes a behavioral activity tool.
+- MoodKit is more customizable and includes a behavioral activity tool, with over 200 original behavioral activation suggestions.

 - Moodnotes offers all of its tools in a streamlined journaling format, has a more playful/fun interface, and provides "insights" and suggestions for thinking traps.